-The Company's policy on borrowings is detailed in the Director's Report on page 11.
+The Company's policy on borrowings is detailed in the Directors' Report on page 16.

-Use of distributable reserves is disclosed in note 15.
+Use of distributable reserves is disclosed in the footnotes on the Statement of changes in equity on page 49.

 The Company regularly monitors, and has complied, with the externally imposed capital requirements arising from the borrowing facility.